Operations¶

 - Load secrets and identity material required by the chosen agent.

-- Start transport dependencies from Demo Walkthrough.
+- Start transport dependencies if multi-agent messaging is needed.

 - Launch the sandboxed agent process.